Dave864/rshell/src/README.md

 	// through
 	// this string
   ```
-  We know know what happens when the delimiter is not in the `str` argument.
+  We know now what happens when the delimiter is not in the `str` argument.
 What if, however, the delimiter
-  were at the beginning and or end of the `str` argument?
-What about if the delimiter was chained together
+  were at the beginning and or end of the it?
+What about if the delimiter was chained together multiple times?
-  multiple times?

   In the case of the delimiter appearing at the ends of the `str` argument, `strtok` simply ignores them.
   ```